oktadev/okta-blog/_source/_posts/2019-11-11-graphql-vue.md

 {% img blog/graphql-vue-olympics/olympics-app.png alt:"The finished olympics application" width:"800" %}{: .center-image }

 Congratulations!
-If you see something like the screen above you have just created a full web application with Vue and GraphQL.
+You have just created a full web application with Vue and GraphQL.

-## Find Out More About GraphQL and Vue
+## Learn More About GraphQL and Vue

-In this tutorial, I have shown you how to develop a web application that uses GraphQL to communicate between the client and the server.
-GraphQL replaces or augments REST APIs.
-All requests are sent through a single endpoint and multiple queries can be bundled into a single request.
-This makes GraphQL flexible and fast compared to traditional REST APIs.

-I have shown you how to integrate GraphQL into a client based on Vue.
+In this tutorial, you developed a web application that uses GraphQL to communicate between the client and the server.
+GraphQL sends all requests through a single endpoint and bundles multiple queries into a single request.
+This makes GraphQL a flexible and fast replacement for traditional REST APIs.
+Finally, you integrated GraphQL into a client based on Vue.
+Okta was used to authenticate the user, both in the client as well as the server application.

+You can find all the source code created in this tutorial on GitHub in the [oktadeveloper/okta-graphql-vue-olympics-example](https://github.com/oktadeveloper/okta-graphql-vue-olympics-example) repository.

 If you want to find out more about GraphQL, I recommend Sebastian Eschweiler's [great post about REST vs GraphQL](https://medium.com/codingthesmartway-com-blog/rest-vs-graphql-418eac2e3083).
-Okta has been used to authenticate the user, both in the client as well as the server application.

-You can find all the source code created in this tutorial on GitHub in our [oktadeveloper/okta-graphql-vue-olympics-example](https://github.com/oktadeveloper/okta-graphql-vue-olympics-example) repository.

 To find out more about building GraphQL, Vue, and Node applications using Okta, I recommend the following articles.